OSU-BMBL/scDEAL/README.md

 # scDEAL documentation
 Deep Transfer Learning of Drug Sensitivity by Integrating Bulk and Single-cell RNA-seq data

+## News 2022/11/28
+1. Fix the issues of na values filling when loading the drug labels in scmodel.py and bulkmodel.py
+2. Change the default directory to ./saved to ./save.

-## News
+## Previous News
-1. Added the function to use clustering label to help the transfer learning.
-Detailed are listed in the usage section.
+1. Added the function to use clustering labels to help transfer learning.
+Details are listed in the usage section.
 2. Migrate the source of testing data from the FTP to OneDrive.

 ## System requirements